-There’s been a lot of talk about washing at 30 degrees in order to save energy costs but there are some things you should know before jumping on this particular bandwagon.
-Washing machine manufacturers are creating 30 degree wash cycles, and detergent manufacturers are making making attractive claims about how much money you can save, such as in the following quote -
+There’s been a lot of talk about washing at 30 degrees in order to save energy costs.
+However, there are some things you should know before jumping on this particular bandwagon.
+This page looks at whether you really do save any money and can your washing machine even wash properly at 30 degrees?

-Save “on average, an astounding 41% on energy consumption”
+Save on average an astounding 41% on energy consumption

-Using 41% less electricity by washing at 30° sounds impressive, but as always with percentage figures, you need some perspective to be able to judge how useful they are.
+However, although using 41% less electricity by washing at 30° sounds impressive, as always with percentage figures, you need some perspective to be able to judge how useful they are.

 In the small print of the Ariel wash at 30 degrees promotion there is the qualifier I’m looking for –

-“At 30°C, the average energy consumed per wash was 0.284 KWh, while at people’s normal wash temperatures, this was 0.482 KWh”
+At 30°C, the average energy consumed per wash was 0.284 KWh, while at people’s normal wash temperatures, this was 0.482 KWh

-The average energy costs used in the test for normal washing is 0.482 KWh which is just under half a KWh (5 pence) Therefore the 41% saving is only on this 5 pence, which works out at about 2 pence. (all figures are approximate and some people may be paying more per KWh, but even at 15p the savings would still only about 3p)
+The average energy costs used in the test for normal washing is 0.482 KWh.
+That’s just under half a KWh (5 pence).
+So the saving is only 41% of this 5 pence, which is 2 pence. (all figures are approximate and some people may be paying more per KWh, but even at 15p the savings would still only about 3p)

-I’m just pointing out that the savings headline of 41% is slightly misleading, and that dropping to 30 degree wash temperatures from 40 degrees is not going to save a fortune.
+I’m just pointing out that the savings headline of 41% is slightly misleading.
+Dropping to 30 degree wash temperatures from 40 degrees is not going to save a fortune.
 My concerns are that that even if these 2 pence savings eventually add up to something you’d care about they can easily be more than wiped out by the potential disadvantages listed below.

 Check what types of laundry it is designed for and what spin speed the final spin is before deciding it is suitable for general 30 degree washes.
 Of course it may still be suitable for washing delicate items at 30 degrees.